isle-project/isle-editor/THIRD_PARTY_LICENSES.md

     - underscore retrieved from https://github.com/jashkenas/underscore

-Copyright (c) 2009-2018 Jeremy Ashkenas, DocumentCloud and Investigative Reporters & Editors
+Copyright (c) 2009-2022 Jeremy Ashkenas, Julian Gonggrijp, and DocumentCloud and Investigative Reporters & Editors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation